Blog 14: Art Options To Consider

 - Experiment … it’s great fun (i.e., Christina Rollo artist’s image below) … here are some things you can do with ANY artist’s artwork!

 Go to: Click > https://fineartamerica.com/ … and find something you like (i.e., notice that there is a Collections category on the main FAA website … which you might want to explore later).

-Nevertheless, we will use the Search function to find just about anything possible we want.
+Nevertheless, we will use the Search function to find just about anything possible that we might want.

-Near the top, Click > Search (in the box) … and it will split into two options:
+Near the top, Click > Search (in the box) … and it will split into two options in the Search Box:

 But … if you already have some specific information you want to search … do the following …

 Click > Keyword V … and we will have a menu with four “Search” options drop down for us: